Vovan-VE/parser/README.md

 *   Lexer to parse input string into tokens.
 There is separate Lexer configurable by regexps.
 *   Grammar object to describe a grammar of a language.
-*   Parsing table generation to work with any LR(0) grammar.
+*   Parsing table to let parser to switch states with respect to grammar.
 *   LR(0) parser itself.
 It parse input string for AST using the table.

 First this package was made just to apply the theory in practice.
 It may easily be